Shubhtistic/Python_Projects/xpybot/README.md

 **License:** MIT License

 ## Overview
-PyTBot is a modular, multi-function Python bot for X (Formely Twitter) automation.
+XPyBot is a modular, multi-function Python bot for X (Formely Twitter) automation.
 This project is for learning purposes and as a portfolio project.

 ## Features (Planned)